ccnmtl/django-lti-provider/README.md

 The library is used at Columbia University's [Center for Teaching And Learning](http://ctl.columbia.edu) in [Mediathread](http://www.github.com/ccnmtl/mediathread) and the RedirectPlus tool (upcoming).

-More documentation and examples to come.
-This is a work in progress as code is ported over from the Mediathread application.
-Contributions welcome.
-Use at your own risk.

 ## Installation